filippo-ferrario/CSRF-urchin-telemetry/README.md

 <!-- /TOC -->

 ## Introduction
 This repository contains data processing and visualization code for analysis of telemetry, photomosaic, and environmental data from the CSRF-funded Urchin Telemetry Project.
-Given the size of the raw and processed data, these are not contained in the repository.
-Instead, they are hosted on an Azure repository.
+Given the size of the raw and processed data files, these are not contained in the repository.
+Instead, they are hosted on Azure.

 ## Installation
 Depending on the analysis being performed, either `R`, `Python`, or both will need to be installed on your local machine.